codenotes/pyshim/README.md

 So in short, it will enable you to "run" any python file as if it were an .exe without needing py2exe or some other, heavy, utility.

+#whodowhat

+This is a win64 exe that will investigate every process that has a TCP port open and (optionally) what DLLs it has loaded.

+It is a fast, concise program to get the facts quickly.
+It will print both PID and process name.
+And it is instant.
+Also color coded (on windows 10, it uses ANSI capabilities).